-Notre Dame Cathedral is one of the world’s best-known cathedrals.
+Notre Dame Cathedral in Paris is one of the world’s best-known cathedrals.
 It is an elaborate Gothic Catholic landmark that more than 13 million individuals visit each year, a historic treasure, and the Arch Diocese of Paris seat.

 Notre-Dame de Paris (‘Our Lady of Paris’) or Notre Dame Cathedral, is a medieval Catholic cathedral, located on the Île de la Cité, in the 4th arrondissement of Paris.